ManicMiners/docs/_pages/Events.md

 disable:miners;
 disable:buildings;
 disable:Dynamite_C;
+disable:actionstations;
 ```
+> disabling actionstations is changing how a player may attack monsters so think about using it very carefully.

 ## Math events
 Variable-types int, float and string have specific events that makes it possible to alter them while the game is running.
 This also work with some macros.